null

 Hemp Sprout Bag Fabric Care

 Outdoor Herbivore's hemp material is natural and unfinished.
-Pigments of some sprout seeds, such as adzuki & red clover may cause the sprout bag to discolor.
+Pigments of some sprout seeds, such as adzuki & red clover, may cause the sprout bag to discolor.
 This is normal and will not impact the performance of the bag or sprouting.
-You can wash sprout bags by hand with mild soap and hot water, or machine wash on the gentle cycle.
+You can wash sprout bags with mild soap and hot water or machine wash them gently.
 Air dry or tumble dry low.

 Additional Sprouting Information